FLYR-Open-Source/flyr-lib-go/README.md

 # flyr-lib-go

-This library is an internal Go library for Flyr, providing essential utilities for logging and observability, leveraging `slog` for structured logging and OpenTelemetry (OTel) libraries for tracing.
-This library ensures consistent instrumentation across services by correlating logs and traces, making it easier to troubleshoot and understand application behavior in production.
+This library is an internal Go library for Flyr, providing essential utilities and best practices for Golang applications.

 ## Table of Contents